rmsk2/moreorless/readme.md

 ## Viewing and editing SuperBASIC programs

+`moreorless` allows you to create BASIC programs in a more or less usable (pun intended) editor.
+When you press `Alt+b` you can write the current contents of the file to the selected drive while `moreorless` adds the line numbers automatically.
+If you refrain from using `goto` and `gosub` you can therefore write BASIC programs without using the built in screen editor.

 SuperBASIC can cope with either LF or CR as a line ending character and CR seems to be the default.
 So if you can not load a SuperBASIC program into `moreorless` try to switch to the CR line ending at program start.

 SuperBASICs `list` command performs pretty printing when showing a program.
 I.e. it for instance automatically indents certain parts of the program and does syntax highlighting. `moreorless` will not perform any pretty printing when showing or editing a BASIC program.
-On the other hand it allows you to look at and edit the program in a much more comfortable way and you can search in the program's text.
+On the other hand it allows you to look at and edit the program in a much more comfortable way.
 Additonally you can add your own indentation when editing the source code.

-`moreorless` allows you to create BASIC programs in a more or less usable (pun intended) editor.
-When you press `Alt+b` you can write the current contents of the file to the selected drive while `moreorless` adds the line numbers automatically.
-If you refrain from using `goto` and `gosub` you can therefore write BASIC programs without using the built in screen editor.

 ## Some plans